Or, How to Love God and How not to Love God

 I hope this is true.
 Zachhuber also acknowledges that these theologians are all working under the assumption that the church council decrees are correct.
 In fact, he acknowledges that these developments in the doctrines of the Trinity and other Orthodox instructions might not be shared by “anyone who was not bound by the dogmatic decisions of the Church.”

 That is an incredibly important point.
 On the website OriginalChristianity.net, I have documented numerous places where concessions like that are made in the treatment of the philosophical discussion for the Trinity and other tenets of orthodoxy.
 The triune God concept is an assumption required for the philosophical logical underpinning of the Trinity to work.
-Trinitarians take the concept of the triune God to be as axiomatic as one plus one equals two.
+Trinitarians take the concept of the triune God to be as axiomatic as the fact that one plus one equals two.
 The problem is that the whole world accepts one and one equals two as axiomatic, while only Trinitarians, a minority of the population, accept a triune God as axiomatic.

 In John 1 – The meaning of the Logos, The Slippery Slope of Applying Mathematical Precision to Language Expressions, documentation is given that the doctrine of the Deity of Christ was developed piece by piece over time.